CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 };
 ```

-When we run gem5 with the above, we get the following error:
+When we run gem5 with the above using the config from the previous chapter (`run_hello.py`), we get the following error:

     gem5 Simulator System.  http://gem5.org
     gem5 is copyrighted software; use the --copyright option for details.